Linaro/squad/doc/install.rst

 * Create ``Backend`` instances for your test execution backends.
 Go to the administration web UI, and under "CI", choose "Backends".
 * For each project, create authentication tokens and subscriptions
-* Under "Djcelery", create "Periodic tasks":

-  * ``squad.ci.tasks.poll``: this is that task to  poll results from the backends from time to time.
-You can schedule this for every 5 minutes;

 Further configuration
 ---------------------